By Mike Kocsis | 10 minutes read | Last updated: August 11, 2025 Categories: Menopause Testosterone

 Summing it up

 Although testosterone is a key male sex hormone, it is also essential for women’s reproductive, mental and physical health.
-Normal testosterone levels are comparatively lower in women than men.
+Normal testosterone levels are comparatively lower in women than in adult men.
 They rise or fall throughout their lives.

-High or low testosterone levels in women produce various health effects.
-Hence, they must be treated on time.
 Consult with a hormone specialist if you doubt you have a hormonal issue.
 They will conduct a thorough physical examination and run a few tests to diagnose the problem and prescribe a suitable treatment option.

-References/scientific studies/Bibliography/Further reading
+Book Free ConsultationReferences/scientific studies/Bibliography/Further reading

 Donovitz, G.S., 2022.
 A personal prospective on Testosterone therapy in women—What we know in 2022.
 Journal of Personalized Medicine, 12(8), p.1194.